fmidev/aviation-message-archiver/src/doc/README.md

 ### Processing statistics

-When file processing is finished, application logs statistics of the processing in following format:
+When file processing is finished, the application logs statistics of the processing in the following format:

 ```
 M{X:n,...,T:n} B{X:1,...,T:n} F{X}